jesse-ai/docs/docs/strategies/api.md

 The `metrics` property returns the metrics that you usually would see at the end of backtests.
 It is useful for coding formulas such as [Kelly Criterion](https://www.investopedia.com/articles/trading/04/091504.asp).

 ::: warning
 Be aware that without trades it will return `None`.
-Using this property might also decrease the backtest performance a lot, because depending where you use it in the worst case all those metrics are calcualted on every new candle.
-To avoid that you should call it only once in the strategy and only after the metrics actually changed, meaning after a trade happened.
-You can use the [events](https://docs.jesse.trade/docs/strategies/events.html#on-cancel) to achieve that and save the needed values to a [self.vars](https://docs.jesse.trade/docs/strategies/api.html#vars).
 :::

 **Available metrics:**